metalmatze/transmission-exporter/README.md

 | TRANSMISSION_USERNAME | Transmission username, no default |
 | TRANSMISSION_PASSWORD | Transmission password, no default |

-### Build

-    make

-For development we encourage you to use `make install` instead, it's faster.

 ### Docker

     docker pull metalmatze/transmission-exporter